 Thank you for your interest in our FIPP Examination!
-If you have not done so already, please review the FIPP Exam Information bulletin, available here: http://bit.ly/fipp-ib This document contains comprehensive information about the exam.
+If you have not done so already, please review the FIPP Exam Information bulletin, available here.
+This document contains comprehensive information about the exam.

-Due to the Covid-19 pandemic, we are actively monitoring conditions around the world.
-We are currently planning to offer examinations in Orlando, Florida, USA on 10 April 2022, in Budapest, Hungary on 28 August 2022 and in Istanbul, Turkey on 23 October 2022.
+We are currently planning to offer examinations in Orlando, Florida, USA on 16 April 2023, in Budapest, Hungary on 3 September 2023, and in Antalya, Turkey on 31 October 2023.

 If you wish to apply for the examination, you may do so using the online application button.
 Once we confirm examination dates/locations we will contact you about final scheduling at a specific examination site.
 Please note that you must be logged in to the WIP website as an Associate Member in order to access the application.

 If you are not already a WIP member, your first year’s membership will be included with the payment of your examination fee.
 Please submit the form at https://www.worldinstituteofpain.org/join/, and then e-mail [email protected] to be given access to the online application system.